FenixAra/go-prom/README.md

 # go-prom
-Prometheus helper for go web services
+Prometheus helper for go web services using httprouter